zevv/duc/README.md

 system, and allows you to query this database with some tools, or create fancy graphs showing you where your bytes are.

+Duc scales quite well, it has been tested on systems with more then 500 million files and several petabytes of storage.

 ![Example](/img/example.png)